alarm-redist/fifty-states/analyses/FL_cd_2020/doc_FL_cd_2020.md

 County assignments were based on the collections of counties that define Metropolitan and Combined Statistical Areas and on past and current Congressional district maps.

 2. Simulating Northern and Southern Florida
 We run simulations first in Northern and Southern Florida.
-These simulations run the SMC algorithm within each cluster with a 0.5% population tolerance.
+These simulations run the SMC algorithm within each cluster with a 1.75% population tolerance.
 Because each cluster will have leftover population, we apply an additional constraint that encourages unassigned areas to be set on each cluster's border with the Central Florida cluster, thereby avoiding district discontiguities.

-In the Northern Florida cluster, we apply a hinge Gibbs constraint of strength 20 to encourage the formation of Black opportunity districts and a hinge Gibbs constraint of strength 5 to weakly encourage the formation of Hispanic CVAP opportunity districts.
+In both the Northern Florida cluster and the Southern Florida cluster, we apply Gibbs constraints to encourage the formation of Black and Hispanic opportunity districts.
 To balance county and municipality splits, we create pseudocounties for use in the county constraint, which leads to fewer municipality splits than using only a county constraint.

-In the Southern Florida cluster, we apply a Gibbs power constraint of strength 35, which strongly encourages districts to have either large Black CVAP shares (near 48%) or small Black CVAP shares (near 0%) but not in-between.
-So as to not limit the effectiveness of the power Gibbs constraint in creating Black CVAP opportunity districts, we use only a county constraint and allow for slightly less compact districts.

 3. Simulating Central Florida
 The partial map simulations from the Southern and Northern Florida clusters are then combined, with unassigned areas being absorbed into the Central Florida cluster.
-We then run simulations in Central Florida, applying Gibbs hinge constraints to encourage the formation of minority opportunity districts, though with weaker strengths since most minority opportunity districts are found in the Northern and Southern clusters.
-To limit county and municipality splits, we again create pseudocounties for use in the county constraint.
+We then run simulations in Central Florida, applying Gibbs hinge constraints to encourage the formation of minority opportunity districts.
+To limit county and municipality splits, we create pseudocounties for use in the county constraint.